The Celpax shows leaders if your improvements are working:

 With a baseline, you will immediately see if it works when you introduce a change.

 Or more red?

-You can compare the Mood KPI between all your offices, departments, shifts, etc.
+You can compare the Mood KPI between all your devices at different departments, teams, shifts, factories, etc.

 Most companies have differences between their shifts.